top of page

 In 1965 following correspondence with the Japan Karate Organisation ( Shotokan system )

-Vernon Bell agreed to personally sponsor the first visit by a group of Japanese Shotokan Instructors.
+Vernon Bell agreed to personally sponsor the first visit by a group of Japanese Shotokan Instructors,

-Vernon Bells dream of a multi style English Governing body faded away and his british karate federation was disbanded in 1966 with most of its members opting to join the newly formed British Shotokan Organisation.
+Vernon Bells dream of a multi style English Governing body faded away and his British Karate Federation was disbanded in 1966 with most of its members opting to join the newly formed British Shotokan Organisation.

-and holds the rank & title of Shihan 8th Dan in Yoseikan Karate.
+Chris Clarry holds the rank & title of Shihan 8th Dan in Yoseikan Karate.

 Vernon C. F. Bell Hanshi 10th Dan sadly passed away on the 27th Feb 2004 ( 1922 - 2004 )

-A True Pioneer of British Karate and a dear friend and mentor, whom will be sadly missed by us all from the
+A True Pioneer of British Karate and a dear friend and mentor, whom will be sadly missed by us all from the martial arts community from the early years.

 Wikipedia Reference click here